jbush001/NyuziProcessor/tools/emulator/README.md

 These features are not yet working:
 * Stack trace (only shows leaf function)

-Note also that the debugger cannot be run while the simulator is in cosimulation mode.
+Note also that the debugger cannot be run while the emulator is in cosimulation mode.

 ### Tracing

 Another way of debugging is to enable verbose instruction logging.
 In the Makefile, under the run target, add -v to the parameters for the SIMULATOR command.

-    bin/simulator -v program.hex
+    bin/emulator -v program.hex

 This will dump every memory and register transfer to the console.
 Many programs already create a .lst file when they are built, but one can be created manually: